Ennoriel/svelte-reveal.js/README.md

 ### SvelteRevealHMR

 The component `<SvelteRevealHMR>` enables hot module reloading (HMR) in dev on your presentation.
 It's not working by default because Reveal.js adds classes to the DOM that Svelte isn't aware of and cleans up when it performs HMR.

+## Prerendering

+If you use the `hash` option set to `true`, 2 conditions should be met if you want to prerender your app:

+1. have a link to one of the slides of your presentation
+2. set the svelte config option: `prerender: { handleMissingId: 'warn' }`.
+You can define a function instead of the `warn` string to let other errors make the build fail (see [Svelte documentation](https://svelte.dev/docs/kit/configuration#prerender)).

 ## Acknowledgements